Esri/arcgis-runtime-toolkit-ios/README.md

  1. Open your project in Xcode
  2. Go to *File* > *Swift Packages* > *Add Package Dependency* option
  3. Enter `https://github.com/Esri/arcgis-runtime-toolkit-ios` as the package repository URL
- 4. Choose version 100.11.0 or a later version.
+ 4. Choose version 100.12.0 or a later version.
 Click Next.
-Only version 100.11.0 or newer supports Swift Package Manager.

  Note: The Toolkit Swift Package adds the ArcGIS SDK Swift Package as a dependency so no need to add both separately.
 If you already have the ArcGIS SDK Swift Package delete that and just add the Toolkit Swift Package.